Wheels Up Experience Inc. (UP): Skating on Thin Ice? We Know the Answer

-Wheels Up Experience Inc. (NYSE:UP) went down by -4.09% from its latest closing price compared to the recent 1-year high of $15.00.
-The company’s stock price has collected -13.81% of loss in the last five trading sessions.
+Wheels Up Experience Inc. (NYSE:UP) went up by 6.33% from its latest closing price compared to the recent 1-year high of $15.00.
+The company’s stock price has collected 16.08% of gains in the last five trading sessions.
 Press Release reported on 08/12/21 that Wheels Up Announces Record Revenue Growth of 113% for Second Quarter 2021

 Is It Worth Investing in Wheels Up Experience Inc. (NYSE :UP) Right Now?